Jo Allen BSc MBACP (Accred) Integrative Counsellor & Psychotherapist

 I work in private practise in Spondon, offering safe and professional support to individuals over 18 years of age.
 I offer short term counselling and long term psychotherapy depending on your needs.
 I work weekdays 10am-7pm, please get in touch to discuss availability of sessions.

 Please see below for the issues that I can help with.
-Although I work with common issues such as anxiety, stress and relationship problems, I hold a special interest in working with clients who have CFS/ME and Fibromyalgia.
-I also explore Adverse Childhood Experiences (ACEs) and how they impact our physical and emotional wellbeing as adults.
+Although I work with common issues such as anxiety, stress and relationship problems, I hold a special interest in working with clients who have chronic illnesses such as CFS/ME and Fibromyalgia and chronic pain.
+I also explore Adverse Childhood Experiences (ACEs), processing traumatic memories, and exploring how they impact our physical and emotional wellbeing as adults.

 Training, qualifications & experience

-I hold an enhanced DBS, professional indemnity insurance and am an accredited member of the BACP.
+I hold an enhanced DBS, and professional indemnity insurance.
 I adhere to the BACP's code of ethics, and attend monthly clinical supervision to ensure this.
 I am registered with the ICO in line with GDPR requirements.

 - Making Trauma Therapy Safer with Babette Rothschild.